Save the Date

 April 23-26, 2020

 Mosher Alumni House

 UC Santa Barbara

-The showcase is an opportunity for UCSB alumni, students, local community members and business professionals to engage in a morning of professional development and networking.
-The event features industry breakout sessions on technology, entrepreneurship, finance, and education, and a keynote speaker.
+The showcase was an opportunity for UCSB alumni, students, local community members and business professionals to engage in a morning of professional development and networking.
+The event featured industry breakout sessions on technology, entrepreneurship, finance, and education, and a keynote speaker.